A Scenic Sojourn Through Southern California

 “Santa Barbara [offers] the biggest health-focus just because of the number of outdoor activities on your door step," says Murphy.
 "You could swim, go for a bike ride, walk the beach, paddle board, the list goes on and on.”

 Though Michael Murphy is a project manager by trade, the lensman’s eye for photography is what earned him a winning spot in the Focus on Four Seasons Instagram contest.

-The New Hampshire–based talent, along with his wife Liz, recently returned from a six-day escape to the West Coast, where they soaked up the sun, sand and hospitality offered by Four Seasons Resort The Biltmore Santa Barbara and Beverly Hills Wilshire, Beverly Hills (A Four Seasons Hotel).
+The New Hampshire–based talent, along with his wife Liz, recently returned from a six-day escape to the West Coast, where they soaked up the sun, sand and hospitality offered by Four Seasons Resort The Biltmore Santa Barbara and Beverly Wilshire, A Four Seasons Hotel.